 carats cut / found 1678.

 The Premier Rose Diamond was found at

 Africa.
-The rough diamond was
+The rough Diamond was cut to

-produce two main diamonds of
+produce two main Diamonds of 137 carats

-(Big Rose) and 31 carats
+(Big Rose) and 31 carats (Little

 The Premier Rose collection are